JvanKatwijk/sdrplayDab/README.md

 For Linux on the RPI a script is available that -when run - will fetch all required libraries and generate an executable.

+Select either
+	CONFIG	+= sdrplay_v2
+or
+	CONFIG	+= sdrplay_v3

+Note that in the current setup the library version 2 - when selected - is compiled in and therefore should be available.
+The library version 3 - when selected -will be loaded dynamically

 # Copyright